thekernelkiller/infina/prd.md

 *   **Deep Personalization:** The chatbot should feel uniquely attuned to each user.
 *   **Rapid Adaptation:** The system must quickly infer and adopt a compatible persona.
 *   **Continuous Learning:** The chatbot's understanding of the user and its persona should evolve.
-*   **Proactive Assistance:** Agentic capabilities should be used intelligently to aid the user, sometimes without explicit requests.
+*   **Proactive Assistance:** Agentic capabilities should be used intelligently to aid the user.
+This includes not only performing tasks (like search or calculation) but also proactively guiding conversations towards deeper understanding when a user expresses personal challenges or complex problems.
+The aim is to help users articulate their needs, thoughts, and feelings more fully, even if they start with simple or vague statements, thereby enabling more profound personalization and support.
 *   **Efficiency & Privacy:** Prioritize small models and local data storage (SQLite) for potential on-device deployment and enhanced privacy.
 *   **Modularity & Optimization (DSPy):** Leverage DSPy for structured development, enabling robust optimization of the small LM's performance.
 *   **User-Centric Design:** The system should minimize the need for users to "prompt engineer" their requests.